This is Part 2 of a Spring 2024 day trip upon Paint Lick. Check out Part 1, The unlikely wilderness of your home place

 Once on the water and with gear secured, I paddle across the green slackwaters of the Kentucky and quickly ride its backwash into the mouth of Paint Lick, leaving behind the confines of my Olde Fayette County home for the fluid frontier separating modern-day Garrardites from their Madisonian neighbors.
 For much of my trip upstream, Paint Lick arcs slowly to my right alongside a long, farmed bottomland on the Garrard County side.
 (For readers south of the Kentucky River, there is a Garrard County put-in here.)

+I don’t float far before upsetting a bale of turtles sunning themselves on three mid-stream planters that had been stranded by previous floods.
+One by one, I hear the plops into the water and spend some moments scanning the horizon for air bubbles and other signs of cryptodiric disturbance.
 The whole ecosystem ruffles from my entrance.
 To my right, three Garrard County beavers slap the water and then disappear into a submerged bankside abode.
 Beneath me, silent stateless shadows dart at bent angles away from me.
 Forty yards upstream, I am sure I can see a blue heron twist her face in disappointment at my coming intrusion and, under her breath, prep an indignant squalk.

 Grounding Zone